-The security needs to be designed in such a way that for compromising physical security, a wicked cyber criminal may need to trounce various perimeter security, intrusion alarms system, or motion detectors or other sensor-based intrusion prevention system, as well as technical accessing mechanisms and elements like smart cards and proximity sensors, needs to be checked for accuracy and proper rules have to be set for each and every employee in order to preserve full physical security.
+The security needs to be designed in such a way that for compromising physical security.
+A wicked cybercriminal may need to trounce various perimeter security, intrusion alarms system, or motion detectors, or other sensor-based intrusion prevention system, as well as technical accessing mechanisms and elements like smart cards and proximity sensors, needs to be checked for accuracy and proper rules have to be set for every employee to preserve full physical security.

 Reports of the Test

-Once the security analyst does the physical penetration test, it is required to note down and point out the different issues and updates that need to be done in a proper format.
+Once the security analyst does the physical penetration test, it is required to note down and point out the different issues and updates that need to be done properly.
 This report is then read and handled by the superiors of the security department.